 While mudjacking is a common option for repair, there are several problems which make it a less desirable alternative.
 The mixture takes several days to cure before any weight can be placed on it.
 The mixture is very heavy, weighing an average of 100-150 lbs. per cubic foot and can add additional unwanted weight, potentially making the problem worse.
 While mudjacking is more affordable and less invasive than concrete replacement, the material can eventually erode and wash out, causing the slab to eventually settle again.

 Rather than using a mixture of concrete and mud, polyurethane concrete raising utilizes environmentally-safe polymer foam that is injected through penny-size holes in the concrete.
 Through a chemical reaction the high-density foam expands to stabilize the loose soils and lift the sunken concrete.
 After approximately 15 minutes, the polyurethane material is fully cured and can be driven on or walked on.
 The polyurethane weighs only about 2 lbs. per cubic foot, which doesn’t add any additional weight to the soil.
 Polyurethane foam is an inert, stable product that is made from 100% recycled materials.
 It is impervious to moisture and decay ensuring that your concrete repair will last.
 The expansive polymers allow lifting of heavier loads such as stoops and slab foundations.

-At Quality 1st Basement Systems of New York City, we use the proven, engineered PolyLevel® System to stabilize and re-level foundation slabs and exterior concrete in Staten Island, Manhattan, Astoria, Flushing, Elmhurst, Ridgewood, Queens and surrounding areas in New York.
+At Quality 1st Basement Systems, we use the proven, engineered PolyLevel® System to stabilize and re-level foundation slabs and exterior concrete in Staten Island, Manhattan, Astoria, Flushing, Elmhurst, Ridgewood, Queens and surrounding areas in New York.
 If you'd like a cost quote on mudjacking for your home or any of our other foundation services, contact us today!